|

 When/where/how did he die?

 In 1990, Roald was diagnosed with a rare blood disorder, Myelo-dysplastic anaemia.
-(For more information on this disorder, see this page or this page.)
-"I've been a bit off colour these last few months," he wrote in a newsletter to his young fans, "feeling sleepy when I shouldn't have been and without that lovely old bubbly energy that drives one to write books and drink gin and chase after girls."
+(For more information on this disorder, see Wikipedia.)
+“I’ve been a bit off colour these last few months,” he wrote in a newsletter to his young fans, “feeling sleepy when I shouldn’t have been and without that lovely old bubbly energy that drives one to write books and drink gin and chase after girls.”
 Roald died on November 23, 1990 at the age of 74 near his home in Oxfordshire, England.

 His Books